Supreme Court solidifies protections for workers who ask for religious accommodations

 In the latest case, a federal law — Title VII of the Civil Rights Act of 1964 — requires employers to accommodate employees’ religious practices unless doing so would be an “undue hardship” for the business.
 But a 1977 Supreme Court case, Trans World Airlines v.
 Hardison, says in part that employers can deny religious accommodations to employees when they impose “more than a de minimis cost” on the business.

+But Justice Samuel Alito wrote in his majority opinion for the court that while some lower courts have understood Hardison the way the Biden administration suggested, other courts incorrectly latched on to the “de minimis” language “as the governing standard.”

+“In this case, both parties agree that the ‘de minimis’ test is not right, but they differ slightly in the alternative language they prefer. … We think it is enough to say that an employer must show that the burden of granting an accommodation would result in substantial increased costs in relation to the conduct of its particular business,” Alito wrote.

-During arguments in the case in April the Biden administration’s top Supreme Court lawyer, Solicitor General Elizabeth Prelogar, who was representing the Post Office, told the justices that the Hardison case as a whole requires an employer who wants to deny an accommodation to show more.
-She said that most often requests for religious accommodation come up when employees seek schedule changes like the Sabbath off or midday prayer breaks or exemptions from a company’s dress code or grooming policies.
+The Biden administration has said that requests for religious accommodation come up most often when employees seek schedule changes like the Sabbath off or midday prayer breaks or exemptions from a company’s dress code or grooming policies.
 They also come up when an employee wants to display a religious symbol in the workplace.

 As for the particular dispute in front of them, the justices sent the case back to a lower court for another look in light of their decision.
 The case involves Gerald Groff, a former employee of the U.S. Postal Service in Pennsylvania’s Amish Country.
 For years, Groff was a fill-in mail carrier who worked on days when other mail carriers were off.